waynegakuo/angular-skills/README.md

 # Angular Skills

 A collection of skills for AI-assisted Angular development.
-These skills provide Claude with up-to-date Angular v20+ patterns, best practices, and code examples.
+These skills provide coding agents such as Claude, Gemini, OpenCode, etc with up-to-date Angular v20+ patterns, best practices, and code examples.

 ## Installation